pooya13vm/form-validation-YUP-/README.md

 # Form validation (Yup)
 ## General info
-A SSR weblog with logon and register forms falidation with Yup
+A SSR weblog with login and register forms validation with Yup

 ## Technologies
  Project is created with: